Go to content

 Wherever you set foot on Storsudret, the sea is close by.
 On the eastern side you will find beaches that are good for sunbathing and swimming, and along the western coast there are high plateaus that offer coastal views.
 In between, moorland spreads out, rich in fossils of plants and animals that lived on the island 400 million years ago.

 Storsudret is an active agricultural area.
 The small-scale farming landscape tells a story from the past while looking into the future through conscious organic farming.
 There are many farm shops.
-The latest and most exciting addition is Sibbjäns, with animal breeding, vegetable growing and distillery – all with a focus on sustainability.

 A good way to explore the area up close is to rent a bike or hike on smaller back roads in one of the five beautiful parishes.
 For i further inspiration and information about trails and other hidden gems please click here!